 Your California Wedding Planning and Coronavirus

-In the midst of all this, I am hearing from my 2020 couples as well as couples looking to book their 2021 weddings.
+Over the past year, I've been working with previously-booked 2020 couples and now 2021 couples.
 So I thought a guide would be helpful as we all navigate through these uncertain times - all while washing our hands and staying indoors, of course!

 California-Specific Wedding and Event Restrictions